zhangxiaoyang/vim-ide/README.md

-# My VIM Configuration for Ubuntu using Bundle
+# VIM Configuration for Ubuntu using Bundle

 ## Usage:
 1. `sudo ./start`